Magnesium is a Calming Mineral for Women’s Health and Wellbeing

 Symptoms of Deficiency

 Magnesium deficiency causes fatigue, anxiety, agitation, irritability, restlessness, panic attacks, vertigo, unrefreshed sleep, poor concentration, daytime sleepiness, cramps, twitches and shakes.
 Magnesium relaxes the whole nervous system.
 As mentioned above it is lost rapidly during stress.
 Magnesium helps with depression and plays so many roles in the body.
 It is essential for Women’s health.

 Am I low?

-You won’t know if you are low in magnesium from standard blood tests as we store 25,000mg of magnesium in our body and only 1% of it is in the blood.
+You won’t know if you are low in magnesium from standard blood tests.
+We store 25,000mg of magnesium in our body and only 1% of it is in the blood.
 Magnesium blood tests are also not commonly run by doctors unless specifically requested.
-The best way to assess if you are low in magnesium is to look at the symptoms above and consider how affected by stress you have been over the last few years.
+The best way to assess if you are low in magnesium is to look at the symptoms above and consider how much stress you are under currently, and how much stress you have been under for the last few years.

 If you are depleted in magnesium, you will need a supplement.
 Food is ok to maintain levels if you eat plenty of magnesium rich foods and have a very well balanced diet, but you will not reverse deficiency with food alone.
 In clinic I will also sometimes use HTMA testing which is a hair mineral tissue analysis to test mineral reserves, the balance between minerals and also to assess heavy metals in the body as they displace minerals.

 Getting your meals properly balanced is the single most important thing you can do for your hormones.
 This is the exact formula I use with clients.

 Not all magnesium supplements are the same.
 Yes magnesium is magnesium, but producer’s bind the mineral to different substances that effect absorption.
 If your gut is not properly functioning, your absorption will also be compromised.